 Children's learning is documented and celebrated at the Kindergarten in many forms including individual portfolios, the program planning cycle and displays.
-Within the Kindergarten room, wall displays capture the children's learning, their interests and projects in progress.
+Within the Kindergarten room, wall displays capture the children's learning, their interests, their words, and projects in progress.

-The children's individual portfolios are available for families to read and contribute to online via the Storypark secure portal.
-On commencement at the Kindergarten you will receive an e-invitation providing the steps to follow to gain access.
+The children's individual plans and portfolios are available for families to read and contribute to online via the Storypark secure portal.
+On enrolment at the Kindergarten you will receive an e-invitation providing the steps to follow to gain access.
+You can invite family and friends to share in Storypark from anywhere in the world.
+It is always exciting for everyone to see comments pop up from faraway places!

 A hard copy of your child's portfolio is also located within the Kindergarten room so that children can readily access them.
-We invite you to look through your child's portfolio at any time and celebrate their learning with them.
-The hard copy portfolios are yours to keep at the end of the year as a record of your child's learning journey with us.
-The Storypark online portfolio is also yours to retain.
-It belongs to your child and can be added to as their learning journey continues.
-For more information about Storypark please visit www.storypark.com
+We invite you to look through your child's portfolio at the Kinder at any time to celebrate their learning with them.
+Both the Storypark history and hard copy portfolios are yours to retain as a record of your child's learning journey with us.
+For more information about Storypark visit www.storypark.com

-In addition to portfolios, we regularly post program plans in the foyer and Kindergarten room.
-We invite you to contribute to our planning by commenting online via Storypark or in the room by adding to the "WOW" board.
-These are both wonderful ways in which you can update us on your child's emerging interests.
+In addition to individual plans and portfolios, we regularly post group program plans both online in Storypark and in the Kindergarten foyer.
+We invite you to contribute to our planning by commenting online via Storypark or adding to the "talking" tree in the Kindergarten room.
+These are both wonderful ways in which you can update us on your child's emerging strengths, goals and interests.

 We also create project books to celebrate many aspects of Kinder.
-Our books range from a Community Book (to acknowledge those we regularly see at Kinder), to specific projects we are exploring together.
+These books range from our Community Book (to celebrate those we regularly see at Kinder) to specific projects we are exploring together.
 These books are retained in the Kindergarten room so children can reflect on their learning and add to them over time.
 We invite you to view these books with the children in reflection together.

-Projects are opportunities for engagement of the mind, critical refection, collaboration, and a way to involve children, families and members of the community.
-During projects, teachers will assist children in directing the research and compiling the knowledge they have gleaned to make their learning visible.
+Projects are opportunities for engagement of the mind, critical reflection, collaboration, and a way to celebrate children, families and members of the community.
+During projects, teachers work alongside children in directing the research and compiling the knowledge they have gleaned to make learning visible.

-All about children | Positive Relationships & Supporting Wellbeing
+All about Children | Positive Relationships & Supporting Wellbeing